Chemical Reactions-based Detection Mechanism for Molecular Communications: System Model and Detection Mechanism

 \section{System Model and Detection Mechanism}

-We consider an MC system consisting of a point source transmitter, denoted by $\Tx$, and a transparent spherical receiver, denoted by $\Rx$, in an unbounded three dimensional (3D) diffusive environment with constant temperature and viscosity.
-Let $R$ and $r_\Rx$ denote the distance between $\Tx$ and $\Rx$ and the radius of $\Rx$, respectively.
-Using cylindrical coordinates, where position $\uu$ is defined as $\uu=(\rho,\phi,z), \rho\in[0,\infty), \phi\in[0,2\pi)$, and $z=(-\infty,\infty)$, the location of $\Tx$ and $\Rx$ is given by $\uu_\Tx=(0,0,R)$ and $\uu_\Rx=(0,0,0)$, respectively.
+We consider an MC system consisting of a point source transmitter, denoted by $\Tx$, and a transparent receiver, denoted by $\Rx$, in an unbounded three dimensional (3D) diffusive environment with constant temperature and viscosity.
+The receiver has volume $\mathcal{V}_{\Rx}$ and is located at distance $R$ from the transmitter.
+Using cylindrical coordinates \footnote{We choose cylindrical coordinates so that calculations for the symmetric systems can be simplified.}, where position $\uu$ is defined as $\uu=(\rho,\phi,z), \rho\in[0,\infty), \phi\in[0,2\pi)$, and $z=(-\infty,\infty)$, $\Tx$ and $\Rx$ are centered at $\uu_\Tx=(0,0,R)$ and $\uu_\Rx=(0,0,0)$, respectively.
 Let $T$ denote the duration of a symbol interval.
 We assume on-off keying modulation and that $\Tx$ releases $N_\A$ molecules of type $\A$ to convey bit $``1"$ and no molecules to convey bit $``0"$ at the beginning of the symbol interval, i.e., at $t =nT, n=0,1,\dots, N$, where $N$ is the length of the bit sequence.
 We assume that bits $``0"$ and $``1"$ have equal probabilities.